gymrek-lab/core/docs/formats/genotypes.rst

 Genotype files must be specified as VCF or BCF files.
 They can be bgzip-compressed.

 To be loaded properly, VCFs must follow the VCF specification.
 VCFs with duplicate variant IDs do not follow the specification; the IDs must be unique.
-Please validate your VCF using a tool like `gatk ValidateVariants <https://gatk.broadinstitute.org/hc/en-us/articles/360037057272-ValidateVariants>`_ before using haptools.
+Please validate your VCF using a tool like `gatk ValidateVariants <https://gatk.broadinstitute.org/hc/en-us/articles/360037057272-ValidateVariants>`_ before using core.

 .. _formats-genotypesplink: